jup-ag/space-station/Moved/blog-v2/2023-11-02-green-paper/index.md

 * Our routing improvements include the launch of Metis – a novel routing algorithm that was customised for Solana’s fast blocktimes.
 We also launched instant staked SOL to SOL swaps that gives you the best price across all trade sizes.
-* Our product portfolio expanded to include Dollar Cost Averaging(DCA), Limit Orders and a Bridge Comparator.
+* Our product portfolio expanded to include Dollar Cost Averaging(DCA), Limit Orders and a Bridge tool.
 * Our developer tooling improved with 2 major API Upgrades, Jup for Payments & Games, and the Jupiter Terminal.

 A full list of our products and product announcements can be found on our [documentation website](https://station.jup.ag/docs) and [blog](https://station.jup.ag/blog).